Due to the ongoing pandemic, the workshop has changed to a virtual-only format.

 Towards Exascale Computing in Numerical Weather Prediction (NWP)

 Every second year ECMWF hosts a workshop on the use of high performance computing in meteorology.
-High performance computer architectures are becoming ever more complex, which presents significant challenges for the ongoing development of operational meteorological applications, themselves highly dependent on computing capability.

 • International Exascale efforts in NWP

 Our aim is to provide a forum where users from our Member States and around the world can report on recent experience and achievements in the field of high performance computing; plans for the future and requirements for computing power will also be presented.